pkhanal/openwhisk-nlc-action/README.md

 The response is a bit raw but it tells you that the text is a **command** and it is trying to change the state of the device to **on**.

 # Conclusion
 This was a quick and high level walkthrough on how we can build serverless natural language interface that can be extended to IoT solution.
+We also saw that with OpenWhisk we don't have to worry about provisioning and managing the server.
 The input text for this example can come from different sources which can trigger OpenWhisk action and the output can be used to interact with IoT device.
 In future articles, we will show how can we trigger OpenWhisk actions based on sms, voice or other events.